Bira/octopus-carnival/_drafts/wir-dscc-zeburon.md

 Zeburon hides his true nature from the rank and file of his gang because he's afraid of how they'd react if they found out.
 Given bigotry is never in short supply around Athas, I'm guessing the answer is "not well".
-And being a fearsome individual warrior is not very helpful if ninety guys on war kanks decide they want you dead and charge you all at once.
+And being a fearsome individual warrior is not very helpful if about ninety guys on war kanks decide they want you dead and charge you all at once.

 ## The Numbers